cb22/macbook12-spi-driver/README.md

 Known bugs:
 -----------
 * Occasionally, the SPI device can get itself into a state where it causes an interrupt storm.
 There should be a way of resetting it, or better yet avoiding this state altogether.
-* You shouldn't have to modify your DSDT to get it running.

 Interrupts:
 -----------